-5. To help make up for our nation's neglect, we support tax increases on mega-corporate and wealthy interests; defense budget reductions (see FOREIGN POLICY); and entitlement reductions to those who can afford reductions most.
-Entitlement spending is over one-half of the federal budget.
-One way to reduce entitlement costs substantially would be by "means testing," i.e. by scaling back payments to the six million citizens in families with incomes over \$50,000 annually.
+3. We believe a comprehensive approach that forms a basis to a realistic DEFICIT PLAN would include: tax increases on mega-corporate and wealthy interests; defense reductions to levels approximately \$100 billion below the current Administration's planned budget for the year 2000 - a viable mix of major conventional forces and a substantial reduction in nuclear forces could bring the defense budget to between \$150-\$200 billion); and entitlement reductions to those who can afford reductions most (entitlement spending is over 1/2 the federal budget; one way to reduce costs substantially would be by "means testing", i.e., by scaling back payments to the six million citizens in families with incomes over \$50,000 annually.